 Many merchants worry about losing marketed audiences if they enable guest checkout.
 You can avoid this with a post-purchase message.
 On your thank you page, you can prompt anonymous shoppers to create a customer account.

-You can offer these shoppers with a reward or a coupon code to incentivize them to create an account and actively engage with you.
+You can offer these shoppers a reward or a coupon code to incentivize them to create an account and actively engage with you.
 Here’s how The Man Company did it.

 Frequently Asked Questions